cda-tum/mtct/README.md

 ### Usage

+Currently, the tool provides only basic access via the command line and supports the generation of minimal VSS layouts.
+More command line functions will be added shortly.
+Example networks can be found in `test/example-networks/`.

+#### MILP based algorithm

-Currently, the tool provides only basic access via the command line. `rail_vss_generation_timetable_mip_testing` provides access to solving a specified instance at different levels of accuracy and with a predefined timeout.
+`rail_vss_generation_timetable_mip_testing` provides access to solving a specified instance at different levels of accuracy and with a predefined timeout.
 It produces additional debugging output and saves the raw model and solution to a file.
 The syntax is as follows